-Changes in the Accounting Rules for Goodwill
+Accounting Rule Changes for Goodwill

 In June 2001, the Financial Accounting Standards Board (FASB), the folks who make accounting rules in the United States by determining GAAP, changed the guidelines, no longer requiring companies to take these goodwill and amortization charges.
-Instead, the company was required to periodically determine, through cash-flow analysis and other means, whether the goodwill was impaired.
+Instead, a company was required to periodically determine, through cash-flow analysis and other means, whether the goodwill was impaired.

-The one exception to this new goodwill policy was intangible assets which do not have indefinite lives, such as patents.
-These will need to continue to be amortized off as an expense because when the patent expires, it is effectively worthless and so it would be misleading to list it on the balance sheet as an asset indefinitely.
+The one exception to this new goodwill policy was intangible assets that do not have indefinite lives, such as patents.
+These need to continue to be amortized off as an expense because when the patent expires, it is effectively worthless and so it would be misleading to list it on the balance sheet as an asset indefinitely.